 Marching as to war

 The youth league’s “economic freedom youth mass action” is scheduled to take place on Thursday and Friday.
+Members will march from Beyers Naude Square, to the Chamber of Mines in Johannesburg, the Johannesburg Stock Exchange in Sandton and the Union Buildings in Pretoria.

 In its statement, the league said it will lead the country’s “unemployed and underemployed youth, the landless people, the homeless, informal settlements dwellers, and those who aspire to have access to quality education and decent lives” in this mass protest.